inkline/icons/README.md

     background-color: black;
 }
 ```

+## Packs
+There are over 15 available free icon packs, and even more will be added in the future.

+-

 ## Bugs and feature requests
 Have a bug or a feature request?
 Please first search for existing and closed issues.